Feature Comparison: vSAN (On-premises) to VMware Cloud on AWS

 vSAN Direct Configuration | Yes | No | |

-The decision to choose an on-premises/private cloud installation of vSAN or a managed service edition of vSAN through VMware Cloud on AWS does not need to be a mutually exclusive decision.
+Choosing an on-premises/private cloud installation of vSAN or a managed service edition of vSAN through VMware Cloud on AWS does not need to be a mutually exclusive decision.
 One can easily have a hybrid cloud architecture that includes on-premises, self-managed resources, and fully managed subscription service through a public cloud partner such as VMware Cloud on AWS.